• Skip to primary navigation

 Almond oil isn't just a backup; it's a solid choice on its own.
 We keep it handy for moments of inspiration.

-And if you're curious about other ways to use this oil, our team found a great read on alternatives to almond oil that opened our eyes to new mix-ins and swaps.
+And if you're curious about other ways to use this oil, our team found a great read on alternatives to almond oil and almond extract alternatives for baking that opened our eyes to new mix-ins and swaps.

 3 - Pecan Oil

-We threw it into a batch of homemade granola.
-The outcome was a nutty, delicious twist that made our morning routine anything but ordinary.
+The outcome was a nutty, delicious twist that made our morning routine anything but ordinary; for similar baking swaps see canola oil swaps for baking.

 Pecan oil has this way of making flavors pop.
 We keep a bottle within reach for those times we feel like mixing things up.